Ethiopia – Dec 21-Jan 7, 2023

 a.
 Social.
 They are not socially competent people and never initiate conversation.
 You can ask them many questions but they rarely show any interest in you.
 If a group, they sit together, speak Mandarin and don’t participate with other tourists.

 b.
 Photos.
 We were at one of the most marvelous natural attractions in Ethiopia in the world but it became almost impossible for anyone to take a picture of it without having a Chinese posing in the photo.
-There were 3 groups of two and each took many photos of each other trading places.
+There were 3 groups of two and each took many photos of the other trading places.
 It took forever for them to clear.
-I asked if they could allow some of us to take photos, they get irritated and said “We have all day, we don’t have to be at the volcano till 8pm”.
-We in fact had limited time and had an onerous drive and stated hiking at 5:30.
+I asked if they could allow some of us to take photos, and they got irritated and said “We have all day, we don’t have to be at the volcano till 8 pm”.
+We had limited time with an onerous drive and started hiking at 5:30.

 c.
 Food.
-When your food arrives, be early as they pay no attention to the needs of others and fill their plates completely.
+When your food arrives, be early as they pay no attention to the needs of others and fill their plates.

 ETHIOPIA – ADDIS ABABA